bulkan/blog/content/broccolli_angularjs_bower.md

 ## Broccoli

 Now we need to install broccoli.
-I usually install the `broccoli-cli` globally and as per the official [installation guide](https://github.com/broccolijs/broccoli#installation).
+Ive installed the `broccoli-cli` globally and as per the official [installation guide](https://github.com/broccolijs/broccoli#installation).

     npm install --save-dev broccoli
     npm install --global broccoli-cli

+We also need to install plugins for broccoli;

+    npm install --saveDev broccoli-bower broccoli-concat broccoli-gzip broccoli-merge-trees broccoli-static-compiler

 ## Brocfile.js

+Like all __task__ runners broccoli has its own file format to define its operations, though its not really a __task__ runner but rather a build tool.

+Here is the `brocfile.js` to concatenate all of the above